-For the reporting periods under review, the Group has designated certain forward currency contracts as hedging instruments in cash flow hedge relationships.
+For the reporting periods under review, the Group has designated certain forward currency AASB 7.22 (c) contracts as hedging instruments in cash flow hedge relationships.
 These arrangements have been entered into to mitigate currency exchange risk arising from certain legally binding sales and purchase orders denominated in foreign currency.